Sanchez did not mention Bregman by name, but it was immediately apparent who Sanchez was referring to.

 Sanchez has been known to defend other Senators—especially those in his own party— from what he sees as unfair attacks outside of the chamber, whether it be the state House, reporters or even just observers.

 "No party should ever tell us what we have to do on this floor or how we should vote on this floor," Sanchez said.

 "Well ladies and gentlemen, the Democratic Party has always been a big tent and we accept everyone in the Democratic Party whether you're ultra-liberal or conservative," Sanchez said.
 "Whether you're black, white, brown, we open our doors to everyone."

 Bregman said at a press conference that if Smith does that again, it might be time for him to find another party."No one in our party either that side or this side of the aisle should tell us what we have to do.
 I'm embarrassed that it happened" said Sanchez.

 "At some point he would have to consider whether he wants to just join the Governor in doing nothing and whether or not he wants to become a Republican," Bregman said.

-Sanchez also criticized an unnamed blogger who has been critical of Smith—
+Sanchez also criticized an unnamed blogger who has been critical of Smith—likely Joe Monahan.

 On 2012, Smith faced a primary in the form of Larry Martinez of Lordsburg, but Smith easily won the primary and went on to easily win reelection.